1. Statutory Foundations

 10. Practical Roadmap for the Accused

-- Consult counsel early to evaluate privilege, truth/justifiable ends, publication, and technical flaws.
+- Consult counsel early to evaluate privilege, truth/justifiable ends, publicity, and technical flaws.

 - Preserve recordings & witnesses immediately; memories fade.

-- Negotiate settlement where sensible; many cases end via apology, retraction, or compromise.
+- Negotiate settlement where sensible; some cases end via apology, retraction, or compromise.

 - Avoid repeating the statement publicly; repetition can create new exposure.